 One Wall Kitchen Layout

 Not a big fan of cooking but need someplace to stir up a quick meal?
 Fear not bachelors!
-The one wall kitchen layout is your savior.
+The one wall kitchen is one of the most popular modular kitchen layouts for a small apartment.
 Absolutely perfect for your studio apartment all the while packing the most in terms of storage – this layout is a quick fix.

 Get your own One Wall Kitchen

 - Select stunning backsplashes to add visual interest to the space